 Challenges Annual Forum 2021 – Climate and Environmental Security

-Climate and Environmental security
+The theme – Climate and Environmental security

+The Climate and Environmental security theme has been high on the global agenda 2021.
 There is a growing recognition that climate change affects missions’ mandate delivery, the ability to support peace and security, and most critically host communities’ efforts to build resilient and peaceful societies.
 Understanding climate and security risks will increasingly have to shape the debate on ongoing and future peace operations.
 Adapting to these environmental challenges could provide UN missions with new entry points for peacekeeping and peacebuilding.

 The Challenges Annual Forum 2021 centred its dialogues around three relevant suib-themes.
 To prepare the participants for the solutions-oriented discussions, three separate background papers were produced by different authors, available on the links below: